songshow plus worship presentation software

-Here at R-Technics we understand that computer users are concerned about viruses in any form and that they can be a big problem.
-We do our best to ensure that we are not the cause of any viruses that you may encounter.
+Here at R-Technics we understand that computer users are concerned about viruses and malware in any form and that they can be a big problem.
+We do our best to ensure that we are not the cause of any viruses or malware that you may encounter.

 During testing of SSP we do multiple levels of virus scanning.
 We always check every build exe file, the individual installer exe files and the resulting files on the system after installation with no less than 3 different virus scanners.
-In addition, we use a tool on many of the files that runs them against as many as 41 different virus scanning engines.
-The masters for installation CDs that go out when requested are also scanned separately.
+In addition, we use a tool on many of the files that runs them against as many as 41 different scanning engines.

-While there are no absolutes when dealing with viruses, this process gives us very high confidence that what we are releasing to you, our valued customers, is virus-free.
+While there are no absolutes when dealing with viruses, this process gives us very high confidence that what we are releasing to you, our valued customers, is virus and malware free.

-Having said that, from time to time we do get reports of SSP files getting hits from a virus scanner and we do follow up on every single one.
-Without getting into the specifics, there are some files in SSP that because of their function may be more susceptible to the heuristic scanners which are present in most packages that look at what the file does rather than a specific virus definition.
-All of the past cases related to this behavior have been determined to be false positives and usually are corrected over time in the respective virus software packages.
+Having said that, from time to time we do get reports of SSP files getting hits from a virus or malware scanner and we do follow up on every single one.
+Without getting into the specifics, there are some files in SSP that because of their function may be more susceptible to the heuristic scanners which are present in most packages that look at what the file does and/or how it does it rather than a specific virus or malware definition.
+All of the past cases related to this behavior have been determined to be false positives and usually are corrected over time in the respective software packages.

 As always, please report any odd behavior of this nature to the Support Team so we can investigate it thoroughly.
 They can also be of assistance in working around this issue.